 Haley Vecchiarelli, MSc., PhD

-I am an international postdoctoral student (from the United States) working with Dr. Marie-Ève Tremblay at the Division of Medical Sciences in the University of Victoria.
+I am an international postdoctoral fellow (from the United States) working with Dr. Marie-Ève Tremblay at the Division of Medical Sciences in the University of Victoria in Victoria, BC, Canada.
 Broadly my research interests are to understand how the immune system affects the brain to influence behaviour.
 My current work looks at how chronic stress influences microglia to produce cognitive deficits.
 I will investigate this using in-vivo 2-photon imaging, electron microscopy and behavioural analysis.

 I earned my PhD in Neuroscience with Dr. Matthew Hill at the University of Calgary in Calgary, Alberta, Canada (2020).
 I was a previous MSc student in Dr. Hill’s laboratory (2012-2014), in which I investigated how stress altered cytokine (immune system signalling molecules) levels in brain structures involved in the regulation of stress and anxiety.
 That work is current in published in Brain, Behavior and Immunity.
 My PhD project investigated the role of endocannabinoids in the regulation of anxiety and inflammation and is currently under review.